Employment by the Numbers

 Career Search Resources

-Programming: Alumni and VIP guests visit to share their own career stories, challenges, and successes, providing insight into particular career paths and practice settings.
+Programming: Throughout the year, the Law School hosts alumni and guests who share their own career stories, challenges, and successes, providing insight into particular career paths and practice settings.
 The Office of Career Services also hosts talks and training sessions to prepare students for the employment search process and for career development.

 Where will your UChicago degree take you?
 Anywhere you want it to.
 UChicago Law alumni live and work all over the country and all over the world.